 50 Questions to Get to Know Someone

 Want to get to know me better (or anyone really)?
-Just ask one of the below “get to know you” questions… they’re meant to be fun, interesting questions that can help you learn more about the person you are talking to.
-These questions can be great for team-building, learning more about your fellow co-workers, and for spicing up your standard introductions.
+Just ask one of the below questions to get to know someone.
+They’re meant to be fun, interesting questions that can help you learn more about the person you are talking to.
+These are great as team building questions, learning more about your co-workers, and for spicing up your standard introductions with funny questions to ask.

 Asking someone about their favorite blank is a great way to get know them better and learn about their preferences and opinions.
 These questions are good for when you are first meeting someone and are easy to incorporate as part of introductions in a larger group, such as asking each person to say their name, role, and favorite food as a child.